Živko Topalović: World War II

-He graduated from the University of Belgrade's Law School.
 During the Second World War, Topalović became a close associate with the Chetnik leader Draža Mihailović.
 Topalović became the president of the Ba Congress held in village Ba and assembled by Mihailović.
 During this congress Topalović proposed that Bosnia should be fourth federal unit, besides Serbia, Croatia and Slovenia, but this was opposed by Dragiša Vasić and Stevan Moljević.
+On the last day of the Ba Congress, Topalović presented his work against Yugoslav Partisans, which was made in reaction to the Second AVNOJ meeting.
+At the end he made a 'call' to the Partisans to put themselves under Mihalović's command, as 'communists should end civil war they began'.